tongnianw/tongnianw.github.io/_pages/about.md

 📖 Education
 ------

-- *The University of Texas at San Antonio*, 2021-present
+- The University of Texas at San Antonio, 2021-present
      Ph.D. in Information Technology, Alvarez College of Business
-- *University of Florida*, 2021
+- University of Florida, 2021
      M.S. in Electrical & Computer Engineering
-- *Wuhan University of Science and Technology*, China, 2019
+- Wuhan University of Science and Technology, China, 2019
      B.Eng. in Electronic & Information Engineering

 <!-- You can find my CV [here](http://tongnianw.github.io/files/CV_TW_utsa.pdf). -->